grantcarthew/start-prototype/docs/cli/start-config-agent.md

 **Behavior:**

-Lists all agents defined in `~/.config/start/agents.toml` with:
+Lists all agents defined in the selected scope(s) with:

 - Agent name
 - Description